island-is/island.is/libs/clients/license-client/README.md

 ## About

-This library serves as a license client factory for the following clients
+This library acts as a license client factory for these clients:

-- Firearm license
+- Firearm License
 - Machine License
 - ADR License
-- Drivers License
+- Driver's License
 - Disability License

-The factory can return two types of clients, however only the license clients are meant for use inside the monorepo!
-The update clients are for external organizations to query so they can update digital licenses
+The factory can return two types of clients, but only license clients are intended for internal use.
+Update clients are for external organizations to query for digital license updates.

-For examples of use, see api/domains/license-service
+Refer to `api/domains/license-service` for usage examples.

 ### License Client

-- Provides interactions with both the digital license issuer and the organisation that issues the license itself.
+- Allows interaction with the digital license issuer and the license-issuing organization.
-- Requires IDS config.
+- Requires IDS configuration.

 ### License Update Client

-- To be used by machine clients **only**
+- Exclusively for machine clients.
-- Provides interactions with the digital license issuer to update digital licenses, so external organisations can update user's digital licenses.
-Also communicates with the organisation through (as of now) _ApiKey_ authenticated functions.
+- Facilitates digital license updates by external organizations via the digital license issuer, using _ApiKey_ authentication for communication with the organization.

-## Running unit tests
+## Running Unit Tests

-Run `nx test clients-license-client` to execute the unit tests via [Jest](https://jestjs.io).
+Execute unit tests via [Jest](https://jestjs.io) by running `nx test clients-license-client`.